 Hospital Patient Advocates

-If your loved one is hospitalized, and you are unsure where to turn with your questions about inpatient and outpatient care, locate the hospital patient advocate.
-Advocates, whose services are provided free of charge, are there to provide support and resources for patients and their families, are there for just such situations, so don’t be shy – seek them out.
+If your loved one is hospitalized and you are unsure where to turn with your questions about inpatient and outpatient care, contact the hospital’s patient advocate.
+Advocates, whose services are provided free of charge, are there to provide support and resources for patients and their families in these specific situations, so don’t be shy.
+Seek them out.

 Senior Centers offer older people a safe environment where they can take part in a range of activities led by trained personnel.
-Some of these organizations provide respite care, telephone visitors, in-home visitors, nursing home visitors, home health aides, support groups, adult day care, and information and referrals for accessing other services available in the community.
-Contact the Senior Center nearest you for detailed information.
+Some of these organizations provide respite care, “visits” via telephone, in-home visitors, nursing home visitors, home health aides, support groups, adult day care, and information and referrals for accessing other services available in the community.
+Contact the Senior Center nearest you for more detailed information.

-About 750 programs throughout the 50 states use volunteers to provide caregiving services to families when respite care is needed just for a few hours.
-Low income may not be a requirement for receiving services.
+Countless programs around the country use volunteers to provide caregiving services to families when respite care is needed just for a few hours.
+Low income may or may not be a requirement for receiving services.

-When searching for respite options, consider making your city, county and state social service agencies might be able to help.
-Even if you think you will not qualify for specific services, agencies might be able to make referrals to other organizations that can be of assistance.
+When searching for respite options, consider contacting your city, county and state social service agencies for help.
+Even if you think you may not qualify for specific services, these agencies might be able to make referrals to other programs and organizations that can be of assistance.

-An online community or support group may provide the mental, emotional and social respite that gets you through the day.
-These intricate communities provide a place where caregivers can connect with one another, and share tips, advice and challenges.
+An online forum or support group may provide the mental, emotional and social respite that gets you through the day.
+These intricate communities provide a place where caregivers can connect with one another and share tips, advice and challenges.
 Best of all, you can interact with other caregivers from the comfort of home.

 How to Choose a Respite Provider

 Some states require licensing and/or certification for certain types of respite providers.
-If your state does not, it is even more important to do a thorough background and qualifications check, especially if you are dealing with individuals who are not associated with companies or agencies.
-Most company and agency providers do background and reference checks for their employees and volunteers, but it is important to ask about their vetting process.
+If your state does not, it is even more important to do a thorough background and qualifications check, especially if you intend to seek respite from individuals who are not associated with a larger company or organization.
+Most larger providers conduct background and reference checks for their employees and volunteers, but it is important to ask about their vetting process.
 Here is a quick checklist to use when considering a provider:

-- Get a contract that provides specific details
+- Obtain a contract that provides specific details about the arrangement.